pdf-raku/PDF-Font-Loader-raku/docs/PDF/Font/Loader.md

 my $font = PDF::Font::Loader.load-font: :$file;
 ```

-The `:all` option returns a sequence of all fonts, ordered best match first.
+The `:all` option returns a sequence of all fonts, ordered by best to worst matching.
 This method may be useful, if you wish to apply your own selection critera.

 The `:best($n)` is similar to `:all`, but returns at most the `$n` best matching fonts.